“I knew it wasn’t too important, but it made me sad anyway.” J.D. Salinger, The Catcher in the Rye.

 Within minutes a small man wearing an aran jumper, that had been put through too hot a wash so it had a tight, shrunken look, asked if he could sit in the seat opposite.
 Perched on the back of his head was a pale grey pork pie hat, at an angle defying gravity, bestowing neither protection from autumn’s nip nor shade from the early morning sun.
 “Of course,” I told him, nodding in approval to a seat that wasn’t mine to approve.
 He wouldn’t disturb me, that much I knew, as I was very obviously writing.
 He kept talking.
 Sure didn’t you wake up lonely – I told myself, as he wiped a watery eye – he’s a gift, put down your pen and talk.

 He asked if I was a journalist and I almost answered yes.
 The pedant in me thinking – well I am writing my journal.
 But I told him the truth.
-“So what do you do?”
+“So what do you do?” he asked.
 I’d got no further than saying something about York, when he raced away from me.
-“York, York…. sure I know it well,” and off he scurried: Rowntree’s, Quakers, social housing.
+“York, York…. sure I know it well,” and off he scurried: Joseph Rowntree; Quakers; Social Housing.
 “New Lanark, have you been there?
-Now the man behind New Lanark – can’t remember his name – I don’t think he was a Quaker, but he looked after the workers, even back then.
+Now, the man behind New Lanark – can’t remember his name – I don’t think he was a Quaker, but he looked after the workers, even back then.
 Not like now.
 Sometimes I think we’re moving backwards.”